Picture Book Art

 Juvenile Picture Books - E Sen

-Maurice Sendak makes expert use of the cross-hatching technique of drawing the monsters that envelop the pages of this classic story.
+Maurice Sendak makes expert use of the cross-hatching technique to draw the monsters that envelop the pages of this classic story.